 LMI is required if you are seeking a residential loan in excess of 80% of the property value, and the added cost can be hefty.
 Many borrowers mistakenly believe that LMI is designed to protect them if they default on their loan, thereby enabling them to retain their house.
 In fact, it actually protects the lender if the borrower defaults on their loan.

 THE RETURN OF THE PARENTAL GUARANTEE (FAMILY SUPPORT)

-In some cases, lenders have reintroduced parental guarantees up to 15% of the purchase cost to assist their children into entering the real estate property market for owner-occupied properties without the need for LMI.
-The total loan, which is split into 2 loans, is then assessed on the borrower’s capacity to repay the total combined loan.
-Borrowers need to be aware of the implications of this.
+Recently, lenders have re-introduced the parental guarantee for up to 15% of the purchase cost to assist their children entering the real estate property market for owner-occupied properties without the need for LMI.
+The total loan, which is split into 2 loans, is assessed on the borrower’s capacity to repay the total combined loan.
+More young buyers are caging parents for assistance.